mgiancristofaro/CitiBike-2017/README.md

 1) Create a new dataframe that indexes the columns 'tripduration' and 'usertype' from the dataframe

 2) Clean the data:
     a.
 Remove all rows where tripduration is less than 90 seconds.
 This assumes that the user mistakenly took a bike out and immediately docked it back in the station.
     b.
 Remove all rows where trip duration is greater than 2.5 hours.
 CitiBikes website says the max trip duration for customers before getting charged is 30 minutes and for subscribers 45 minutes.
 Therefore, it is safe to assume that bikes that were docked after 2.5 hours may have been mis-docked.
 Removing this data is less than 8% of the total data and would therefore not impact overall data insights but would remove potential anomalies.

 3) Convert the trip duration column into minutes.
 This allows a graph to be created that will not have an extremely massive y-scale because of large amounts of seconds.
 This makes the graph more manageable and readable.

 4) Create a box plot that is grouped by user type.
 This boxplot reveals several pieces of necessary information for the customer to view, such as median, min and max trip durations.

+The Trip Duration by user type demonstrates that Customers travel longer than subscribers.
+The median trip duration for a customer is 21 minutes while a subscriber is just under 10 minutes:

 Part 3: Most Popular Trips in 2017